Tony Leung Chiu-wai: Television career

 After quitting his studies, Leung worked in a variety of jobs, first as a grocer's runner at his uncle's shop, then a home appliance salesman in a Hong Kong shopping centre.
-Around the age of 16 he met future actor and comedian Stephen Chow who influenced his decision to become an actor and remains a good friend.
+Around the age of 16, he met future actor and comedian Stephen Chow, who influenced his decision to become an actor and remains a good friend.

 In 1982, he graduated from television channel TVB's acting class.
-Due to his boyish looks, TVB initially cast him as the host of a children's programme 430 Space Shuttle, but soon moved him to drama roles beginning with Soldier of Fortune (1982).
-He was quickly promoted to leading man status in highly successful primetime series including The Duke of Mount Deer (1984) and New Heavenly Sword and Dragon Sabre (1986).
+Due to his boyish looks, TVB initially cast him as the host of a children's programme, 430 Space Shuttle, but soon moved him to drama roles, beginning with Soldier of Fortune (1982).
+He was quickly promoted to leading man status in primetime series, including The Duke of Mount Deer (1984) and New Heavenly Sword and Dragon Sabre (1986).
 Leung mostly enjoyed comedies during his television years; it was for these he became well known.
-In the 1980s, he was named as one of "TVB's Five Tigers" (their five up-and-coming male TV stars) along with Andy Lau, Felix Wong, Michael Miu and Kent Tong.
+In the 1980s, he was named one of "TVB's Five Tigers" (their five popular young leading actors), along with Andy Lau, Felix Wong, Michael Miu and Kent Tong.

-Leung starred in the extremely popular Police Cadet TV serial in 1984 (later named Police Cadet 84 to distinguish it from its two subsequent sequels).
+Leung starred in the popular Police Cadet TV serial in 1984 (later named Police Cadet 84 to distinguish it from its two sequels).
 The series had an average viewership rating of 50% per episode during its original run.
-Leung played an outgoing young man who decides to become a police officer; Maggie Cheung, who also started her career at the same time, played Leung's upstairs neighbour and love interest.
+Leung played an outgoing young man who decides to become a police officer; Maggie Cheung, whose career started at the same time, played Leung's upstairs neighbour and love interest.
 Since then they have worked together on The Yang's Saga (1985), Days of Being Wild (1991), The Eagle Shooting Heroes (1993), Ashes of Time (1994), In the Mood for Love (2000), Hero (2002), and 2046 (2005).
-Interviewed by Wong Kar-wai, Leung said that he considered Cheung to be his alter ego.
-"Maggie is a truly formidable partner – one to waltz with.
+Leung has said that he considers Cheung his alter ego, and that "Maggie is a truly formidable partner—one to waltz with.
 We do not spend a lot of time with each other, as we like to keep some mystery between us.
 Whenever I see her, I discover something new about her".

-After 8 years with TVB, he left the network to focus on his film career with his final television drama being Ode to Gallantry in 1989.
+After eight years with TVB, Leung left the network to focus on his film career.
+His final TV drama was Ode to Gallantry in 1989.